-B. State Route 78/Glamis Multiuse Grade Separated Crossing Feasibility Study Page 47
+B. State Route 78/Glamis Multiuse Grade Separated Crossing Feasibility Study Page 69

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on January 13, 2021 and forwards this item to the Commission for their review and approval after public comment, if any:

-- 1. Approve the State Route 78/Glamis Multiuse Grade Separated Crossing Feasibility Draft Study Report. - C. Transportation Development Act (TDA) and Program Fiscal Audits for FY 2019-20 Page 50
+- 1. Approve the State Route 78/Glamis Multiuse Grade Separated Crossing Feasibility Draft Study Report. - C. Transportation Development Act (TDA) and Program Fiscal Audits for FY 2019-20 Page 72

-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on January 13, 2021 and forwards this item to the Commission for their review and approval after public comment, if any:

-- 1. Receive and file the Transportation Development Act and other program fiscal audits for the Imperial County Transportation Commission, for FY 2019-20. - 2.
+- Receive and file the Transportation Development Act and other program fiscal audits for the Imperial County Transportation Commission, for FY 2019-20. - 2.
 Direct staff to transmit the fiscal audits to the State Controller's Office.